 compiled by catherine yronwode

-catherine yronwode and the Yronwode Institution for the Preservation and Popularization of Indigenous Ethnomagicology
+Yronwode Institution for the Preservation and Popularization of Indigenous Ethnomagicology

-The New Thought Bibliography is copyright 2007-2022 by catherine yronwode and the Yronwode Institution for the Preservation and Popularization of Indigenous Ethnomagicology (Y.I.P.P.I.E.), and all rights are reserved.
+The New Thought Bibliography is copyright 2007 by the Yronwode Institution for the Preservation and Popularization of Indigenous Ethnomagicology (Y.I.P.P.I.E.), and all rights are reserved.
 In other words, you may download The New Thought Bibliography and print it out at home for your own use, but you may not further copy it, because the author controls the copying rights.
 Specifically, you may not mirror The New Thought Bibliography to other web sites, you may not distribute it or publish it in print form (either for money or for free), and you may not electronically distribute it in e-lists or usenet (either for money or for free) without the express written permission of the copyright holder.

 The focus of this bibliography is on New Thought books, pamphlets, and magazine articles written during the 100-year period from 1870 - 1970, with an emphasis on books published prior to 1950, and most particularly on non-denominational texts that deal with the secular or philosophical subjects of healing, self-help, will power, thought control, self-mastery, success, affirmative prayer, metaphysics, divination, clairvoyance, and occultism.